 02 of 06

-Weak Flame Caused by Obstructed Intake Air Vent
+Weak Flame Caused by an Obstructed Intake Air Vent

 Continue to 3 of 6 below.

-- Check to see if the furnace combustion problem is caused by an obstructed air supply pipe by removing the burner compartment cover which will provide free air flow to a combustion chamber.
+- Check to see if the furnace combustion problem is caused by an obstructed air supply pipe by removing the burner compartment cover.
+This will provide free airflow to the combustion chamber.
 If combustion improves, then the dedicated combustion air supply vent pipe may be obstructed.

 - Check for obstructions such as birds' nests or leaves in the air intake vent.
-If... necessary, clean out with a plumber's tool known as a sink auger.
+If necessary, clean out the vent with a plumber's tool known as a sink auger.

 03 of 06